 You have the right to request and receive a paper copy of this Notice, even if you have agreed to receive the Notice electronically.
 You may contact us for a copy, and one will be provided to you at no charge.

 You have the right to request restrictions on how we use and disclose your PHI for our treatment, payment, and health care operations and certain other purposes.
-The other purposes are for uses and disclosures to persons involved in the individual/patient’s care, and uses and disclosures to assist in the notification of a person of the individual/patient’s location, general condition, or death, including disclosures to authorized entities to assist in disaster relief efforts.
 All requests must be made in writing.
 Upon receipt, we will review your request and notify you whether we have accepted or denied your request.
 If we agree to your request, we will comply with the restriction unless a disclosure is required in order to provide you with emergency treatment or unless the restriction is terminated.
-Please note that we are not required to accept your reqest for restrictions, except that we are required, based on your written request, to restrict disclosure of your PHI to a health plan if (1) the purpose of the disclosure is to carry out payment or health care operations, (2) the disclosure is not otherwise required by law, and (3) the PHI pertains solely to a health care item or service for which you or someone other than the health plan have paid in full without any contribution from your health plan.
+Please note that we are not required to accept your request for restrictions, except that we are required, based on your written request, to restrict disclosure of your PHI to a health plan if (1) the purpose of the disclosure is to carry out payment or health care operations, (2) the disclosure is not otherwise required by law, and (3) the PHI pertains solely to a health care item or service for which you or someone other than the health plan have paid in full without any contribution from your health plan.

 Your PHI is critical for providing you with quality health care.
 We believe we have taken appropriate safeguards and internal restrictions to protect your PHI, and that additional restrictions may be harmful to your care.